-Scottish Drugs Forum currently recruits AWTP trainees once per year only and this will be publicised when appropriate.
+Scottish Drugs Forum currently recruits trainees once per year only and this will be publicised when appropriate.
 The number of places available each year and where projects are running varies depending on the availability of funding.

-Competition for places on AWTP is high and many more applications are received each year than there are places.
+Competition for places is high and many more applications are received each year than there are places.

-Scottish Drugs Forum recommends that people thinking about applying to become an AWTP – or are thinking of re-applying for the course – should look at beginning or continuing voluntary work in a social care setting prior to application.
+Scottish Drugs Forum recommends that people thinking about applying to become a trainee – or are thinking of re-applying for the project – should look at beginning or continuing voluntary work in a social care setting prior to application.

 This will help them gain valuable experience and help demonstrate they are ready and able to cope with the pressures of classroom-based study and working in a social care environment.

-If you want more information on becoming an AWTP trainee contact firstname.lastname@example.org
+If you want more information on becoming an AWTP/RWTP trainee contact email@example.com

-Vacancies for AWTP will be advertised on the SDF jobs section on the website, please check here for current vacancies.
+Vacancies for AWTP and RWTP will be advertised on the SDF jobs section on the website, please check here for current vacancies.

 Become a Placement Provider

-Placement providers are vital to the ongoing success of the AWTP.
+Placement providers are vital to the ongoing success of AWTP/RWTP.

-If you are interested in providing a placement opportunity for a Trainee Addiction Worker, please contact Lynne Macdonald – email@example.com, Lisa Bradley – firstname.lastname@example.org, or Lewis Boddy – email@example.com, our AWTP Coordinators, for more information.
+If you are interested in providing a placement opportunity for a Trainee, please contact Lynne Macdonald – firstname.lastname@example.org, Lisa Bradley – email@example.com, or Lewis Boddy – firstname.lastname@example.org, our AWTP Coordinators, for more information.